Which discount percentage drives the highest conversion rate?

 Conventional deals for many businesses are usually in the range of 20-30% discount and are often regarded as the “sweet spot” for many businesses.
 Here's why:

-Quite often, companies have a 20% storewide discount which can be applied during events like first-time customer visits or during sales.
+Quite often, companies offer a 20% storewide discount that can be applied during special events, such as first-time customer visits or sales.
+You can drive more conversions without sacrificing profitability.
 This range is also helpful in encouraging repeat purchases.

 Advantage

-- A 20% to 30% discount is significant enough for consumers to boost purchases.
+• A 20% to 30% discount is significant enough for consumers to boost purchases.
+Great for new customer conversions and better for repeat purchases.

 Disadvantage